 Here are several more examples of the ways students are thriving using Summit Learning.

 - The University of Michigan’s School of Education found that Dexter Community Schools students who participated in the Summit Learning program earned significantly higher standardized test scores in Reading and Math when compared to students who weren’t in the Summit Learning program.
 Students using the program also reported more positive classroom experiences, felt content was more relevant to their lives, and felt more accepted at school.
 You can read the report here.

 - Farmington High School, located in Davis Utah, reported the highest average ACT composite score of any high school in the school district after just one year in the program.
 The local news covered Summit’s role here.

 - Greeley educators noted that the Summit Learning program helped them make an easier transition to remote learning during at the onset of the COVID-19 crisis while ensuring rigor remained high.
 The school leaders detailed Summit Learning’s impact in the Greeley Tribune.

 We are an independent organization of educators.

-As a note of clarification, TLP Education (the independent nonprofit that operates the Summit Learning program) is an entirely separate organization and should not be conflated with Summit Public Schools.
-TLP Education was launched on June 1, 2019 to operate the Summit Learning program, including its platform.
+As a note of clarification, Gradient Learning (the independent nonprofit that operates the Summit Learning program) is an entirely separate organization and should not be conflated with Summit Public Schools.
+Gradient Learning was launched on June 1, 2019 to operate the Summit Learning program, including its platform.
 As such, Summit Learning is not under the operation of Summit Public Schools.